Presbyterian hosts Smith and Radford - WTOP News

 BOTTOM LINE: Radford visits the Presbyterian Blue Hose after DaQuan Smith scored 20 points in Radford’s 78-69 loss to the South Carolina Upstate Spartans.

-The Blue Hose have gone 6-6 at home.
-Presbyterian ranks sixth in the Big South in team defense, giving up 74.0 points while holding opponents to 45.4% shooting.
+The Blue Hose are 6-6 on their home court.
+Presbyterian is 4-9 in games decided by at least 10 points.

-The Highlanders are 3-6 against Big South opponents.
-Radford is eighth in the Big South scoring 28.6 points per game in the paint led by Justin Archer averaging 7.5.
+The Highlanders are 3-6 in Big South play.
+Radford has a 2-3 record in games decided by 3 points or fewer.

-Presbyterian averages 75.6 points, 5.6 more per game than the 70.0 Radford gives up.
-Radford has shot at a 45.7% clip from the field this season, 0.3 percentage points above the 45.4% shooting opponents of Presbyterian have averaged.
+Presbyterian scores 75.6 points, 5.6 more per game than the 70.0 Radford gives up.
+Radford averages 72.3 points per game, 1.7 fewer than the 74.0 Presbyterian gives up to opponents.

-TOP PERFORMERS: Samage Teel is shooting 42.7% from beyond the arc with 1.6 made 3-pointers per game for the Blue Hose, while averaging 12.7 points.
-Marquis Barnett is shooting 52.0% and averaging 15.6 points over the past 10 games for Presbyterian.
+TOP PERFORMERS: Marquis Barnett is averaging 14.4 points and 1.8 steals for the Blue Hose.

 LAST 10 GAMES: Blue Hose: 3-7, averaging 71.5 points, 30.7 rebounds, 11.3 assists, 5.7 steals and 3.4 blocks per game while shooting 45.2% from the field.
 Their opponents have averaged 76.7 points per game.